 A breast reduction is an operation that removes unwanted breast tissue to make breasts smaller, lighter and more comfortable.
-It also usually lifts the breast as well.
+It also usually elevates the breasts as well, providing the benefit of a breast lift.
 Patients often get relief from back and shoulder pain and are able to control the maceration of skin that can occur under the breasts from constant sweating and rubbing.
-More often than not it should be considered a reconstructive procedure to alleviate these symptoms, but insurance companies have created a maze of requirements and “guidelines” that make it immensely difficult, even in the most extreme cases, to have the operation paid for under their policies.
+In addition, they typically find that they are able to participate in certain activities and wear various articles of clothing without the discomfort or self-consciousness they used to experience.

 Dear Dr. Silberblatt, Though you did my breasts a long time ago – I didn’t mean to wait this long to tell you how thankful I am with myself now and to you for a wonderful job.
 Each day is a blessing.
 I look forward to even wearing clothes that didn’t look right on me before.
 I really was in denial but thanks to you I accept myself now. -LC*

 *Individual Results May Vary

 Breast Reduction Candidates